 - Bill Burr’s Monday Morning Podcast… Whew!

-What is some advice you’d give readers who are considering telehealth PT and/or entrepreneurship?
+What is some advice you’d give readers who are considering becoming a telehealth physical therapist and/or entrepreneur?
 Any pearls of wisdom?

 Be ready for folks to think you’re crazy.
 Here are a few things I’ve heard before that really hit home when it comes to going into a new space like telehealth or entrepreneurship: